On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

-Next we introduce a fan structure on the effective cone of a MDS: \begin{defi-prop} Let $X$ be a MDS.
+We introduce a fan structure on the effective cone of Mori dream space. \begin{definition-proposition} Let $X$ be a Mori dream space.
 The set of faces of Mori chambers of $X$ forms a fan whose support coincides with the effective cone of $X$.
-We denote it by $\Fan{(X)}$. \end{defi-prop} \begin{rem} The fan structure on $\Eff{(X)}$ defined above is the extension of that on $\Mov{(X)}$ introduced in \cite[Proposition 1.11(3)]{hk}. \end{rem} \begin{proof} All we have to show is that the intersection of two cones of $\Fan{(X)}$ is a face of each cone.
-Let $\sigma_1,\sigma_2\in\Fan{(X)}$ be two cones.
-We show that $\sigma_1\cap\sigma_2$ is a face of $\sigma_2$.
+We denote it by $\Fan{(X)}$. \end{definition-proposition} \begin{remark} The fan structure on $\Mov{(X)}$ introduced in \cite[Proposition 1.11(3)]{MR1786494} is the restriction of $\Fan{(X)}$ to $\Mov{(X)}$. \end{remark} \begin{proof} All we have to show is that the intersection of two cones of $\Fan{(X)}$ is a face of each cone.
+By standard arguments of convex geometry, it amounts to showing that for any Mori chambers $\cC_1$ and $\cC_2$, the intersection $\cC_1 \cap \cC_2$ is a face of $\cC_2$.